REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Additional Experimental Results

 \subsection{Detailed benchmark}

 We provide a detailed evaluation of \texttt{SiT-XL/2+}\ours with more training iterations and additional metrics.~\autoref{tab:details_reglue} demonstrates the performance, reporting FID, sFID, inception score, precision, and recall.
 Notably, \ours reaches 7.8 FID at 100K steps, already surpassing the vanilla \texttt{SiT-XL/2} baseline at 7M steps (8.3 FID).
 It continues to improve substantially, reaching 3.2 at 400K, 2.6 at 750K, and 2.5 at 1M steps.
+In~\autoref{fig:speedup}, we also show visual examples demonstrating that \ours achieves high-fidelity generations early in training.